kevinhennessy/Angular_Sig/Session 2/readme.md

  }
  ```
 ##### Exercises list view
 * For the Exercises component, we will follow an approach that is almost identical to what we did to display the list of workouts in the Workouts component.
 So we won’t show that code here.
-Just add the files for exercise.conponent.ts and exercise.component.html from checkpoint 4.4.
+Just add the files for **exercise.component.ts** and **exercise.component.html** from [Checkpoint 4.4](https://github.com/chandermani/angular2byexample/tree/checkpoint4.4).
+Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.4.zip).
 * When you are done copying the files, click on the Exercises link on the left navigation to load the 12 exercises that we have already configured in WorkoutService.
 * In the final list view, we will add is a list of exercises that will display in the left context menu for the Workout Builder screen.
 This view is loaded in the left navigation when we create or edit a workout.
 Using Angular’s component based approach, we will update the leftNavExercisesComponent and its related view to provide this functionality.
 Again we won’t show that code here.
-Just add the files for left-nav-exercises.component.ts and left-nav-exercises.component.html from the trainer/src/components/navigation folder in checkpoint 4.4.
+Just add the files for **left-nav-exercises.component.ts** and **left-nav-exercises.component.html** from the trainer/src/components/navigation folder in [Checkpoint 4.4](https://github.com/chandermani/angular2byexample/tree/checkpoint4.4).
+Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.4.zip).
 ### Building a Workout
-The code for this section is in Checkpoint 4.5
+> **Start at [Checkpoint 4.4](https://github.com/chandermani/angular2byexample/tree/checkpoint4.4).
+Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.4.zip).**

+> **Finished code is at [Checkpoint 4.5](https://github.com/chandermani/angular2byexample/tree/checkpoint4.5).
+Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.5.zip).**
 #### Finishing left nav
 At the end of the previous section, we updated the left navigation view for the Workout component to show a list of exercises.
 Our intention was to let the user click on an arrow next to an exercise to add it to the workout.
 At the time, we deferred implementing the addExercise method in the LeftNavExercisesComponent that was bound to that click event.
 Now we will go ahead and do that.
 #### Adding Workout Builder Service